docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 Depending of your Traefik configuration, certificates may be stored using a file or a KV Store (consul, etcd...)
 Either way, certificates will be renewed by Traefik, then automatically pushed to the mailserver thanks to the `cert-renewer` service.
 Finally, dovecot and postfix will be restarted.

-## Self-Signed Certificates (Testing Only)
+## Self-Signed Certificates

+!!! warning

+    Use self-signed certificates only for testing purposes!

-You can easily generate a self-signed SSL certificate by using the following command:
+You can  generate a self-signed SSL certificate by using the following command:

 ```sh
 docker run -it --rm -v "$(pwd)"/config/ssl:/tmp/docker-mailserver/ssl -h mail.my-domain.com -t mailserver/docker-mailserver generate-ssl-certificate